saurabh4autonomous/CarND-Capstone/README.md

 #### i.
 Workaround to avoid simulator latency issue with camera on
 - Processing every 5th image received,
 - Activating Classifier only when the traffic light waypoints are within 100 unit distance
+- Reducing Number of Waypoint Used to 50.

 ---
 ## Original README: